tkhuzem/owncloudquickstart/README.md

 4. Change the value of `overwrite.cli.url` with the WAN IP address.
 5. Log in to your router and navigate to the port forwarding section.
 6. Forward the SSL port 443 to the Ubuntu server running the ownCloud instance internal IP (LAN IP) address and save settings.

+## Adding a user

+You can add users to your ownCloud server who can share their files and content with the server adminsitrator and other users who are subscribing to the services in the ownCloud server.

+### To add a user

+1. In a supported browser, open the admin log in page and enter the credentials.
+2. In the upper left corner of the screen, click **Admin -> Users**.
+A list of users is displayed.
+3. Enter the **Username** and **E-mail** address of the user you want to add.
+4. From the dropdown list, select the user group to which you want to add the user.
+To create a new one click **+ add group**.
+5. Click **Create**.
+   A new user is now added to the ownCloud server.

+## Accessing the ownCloud server from a desktop client
+After you have configured the ownCloud server to be accessed from externally, you can configure your desktop client and also your mobile phones to connect to the ownCloud server.

+### Accessing ownCloud server from a desktop client

+1. Download the ownCloud desktop client from [here](https://owncloud.com/desktop-app).
+2. In the **Setup ownCloud Server** page, enter the IP address of the ownCloud server and click **Next**.
+3. Enter the credentials and click **Next**.
+4. In the **Setup local folder options** dialog, select what to sync from the server.
+You can sync all the contents of the server or limited set of files and folders.
+5. Select the local folder on your computer that will be synced with the ownCloud server and click **Connect**.

+### Accessing ownCloud server from a mobile phone
+1. Download the ownCloud app from the Google Playstore or Apple store and install the app.
+2. On first launch, the app prompts for the server IP and the credentials.
+Enter the required information and click **Connect**.